Asymptotic error in the eigenfunction expansion for the Green's function of a Sturm-Liouville problem: Green's function of a regular Sturm--Liouville problem

 As in the proof of~\cite[Lemma~4.2]{foster_habermann}, integration by parts shows that, for all $\eps>0$, the family

 is uniformly bounded.
 Since the Leibniz series $\sum_{n=0}^\infty\frac{(-1)^n}{2n+1}$ takes the value $\frac{\pi}{4}$, we further have

 which, by a similar telescoping argument as above, is bounded uniformly in $N\in\N_0$.
 It follows that the derivative $S_N'$ is locally uniformly bounded on the open interval $(0,1)$.
-This together with~(\ref{eq:F_bound}) implies that, by the Arzel\`{a}--Ascoli theorem, the functions $S_N$ converge locally uniformly on $(0,1)$ as $N\to\infty$.
-In particular, the pointwise limit function is continuous on $(0,1)$ and we can use a moment argument to identify it.
+This together with~(\ref{eq:F_bound}) implies that the Arzel\`{a}--Ascoli theorem can be applied locally to any subsequence of $(S_N)_{N\geq 0}$.
+Repeatedly appealing to the Arzel\`{a}--Ascoli theorem and employing a diagonal argument, we deduce there exists a subsequence of $(S_N)_{N\geq 0}$ which converges pointwise to a continuous limit function on $(0,1)$.
+To show that the full sequence converges pointwise and to identify the limit function, we make use of a moment argument.
 This is where we exploit the Sturm--Liouville differential equation.
 Integration by parts and~(\ref{eq:SLP_trig2}) imply that, for all $n,k\in\N_0$,

 On the other hand, we obtain from~(\ref{eq:SLP_trig2}) that

 which implies

 It suffices to observe that, for $k\in\N_0$ fixed and as $n\to\infty$,